Every script you want to run from the command line should have a shebang as the first line.

 #!and tells the system which tool interprets the script

-envshould only be used in the shebang when the script needs to
+envshould only be used in the shebang when the script needs to run in environments where you cannot predict the location of the actual interpreter.
+For admins this introduces an extra level of uncertainty

 - macOS administrators should use